 The Data Controller is Nottingham City Council and its Data Protection Officer is Naomi Matthews who can be contacted at: Nottingham City Council, Loxley House Station Street Nottingham NG2 3NG.
 The new data protection law known as the General Data Protection Regulation provides for a number of new rights.

 Please note that if you are unhappy with the handling of your data you have the right to complain to the Information Commissioner’s Office.

 If you do not have access to the internet and would like to access to any of this information please contact the Monitoring Officer using the contact details below.

 How to Make a Complaint

 If you want to submit a complaint about the conduct of a Councillor or Co-opted Member of Nottingham City Council, you must do this by clicking the button below.

-You can also download a copy of the form below and return to:
+You can also open and save a copy of the form by clicking here and return to:

 or via post: